A Freezer May Change My Life

 Then I had a light bulb moment.
 I’d been researching what you can put in a freezer for hours that afternoon.
 I managed to miss looking up scrambled eggs, but I was pretty sure it would be okay.

-The young man left me with a user guide for the freezer, and it says to wash it with baking soda and water before using it.
-But I figured I could finally put my back/ankle ice packs in safely along with a baggy of leftover scrambled eggs.
+The young man who delivered the freezer left a user guide for the freezer.
+It says to wash the inside of the freezer with baking soda and water before using it.

 Raise your hand if you’ve put more on your plate than your tummy can eat, and ended up throwing it away.
-Oh, have I!
+Oh, have I done that!

 But this freezer could change all that.
 Before, I barely had room to freeze a few TV dinners and maybe a loaf of bread.